 - Past work experiences

-- I was a ML researcher at Google Research.
+- I was a ML researcher at Google Research (see selected research projects below)

 Education